pentagridsec/smsgate/README.rst

-``SMSgate`` is a Python-based interface for sending and especially receiving SMS using multiple GSM modems and SIM cards.
+Pentagrid's ``SMSgate`` is a Python-based interface for sending and especially receiving SMS using multiple GSM modems and SIM cards.

 .. contents::
    :local: